 Dangerous bacterial infections can go hand-in-hand with influenza, or the flu, yet the link between the two is largely unknown.
 By using mice, a team of researchers from across the globe has now uncovered a possible explanation that might point to a new form of treatment.

 Despite vaccination programs, seasonal flu is a significant health concern.
-The Centers for Disease Control and Prevention (CDC) note that up to 61,000 flu deaths have occurred in the United States each year since 2010.
+The Centers for Disease Control and Prevention (CDC) note that

 According to the same estimates, between 9 million and 45 million people have had the flu every year in a similar period.